 - More heavily discounted: Has been around for much longer (launched in August 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the TZ200 comes out slightly ahead of the A5100 (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TZ200 emerges as the winner of the contest (10 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic TZ200 and the Sony A5100 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.